openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 credit.

 In the following example, the learner selected two of the three correct choices, and did not select any incorrect choices.
-The learner therefore had 4 out of 5 correct answers.
-Because the course team set this problem up to award partial credit for every correct answer selected, and incorrect answer left unselected (known as `every decision counts`_), the learner earned 80%.
+The learner therefore had four out of five correct answers.
+Because the course team set this problem up to award partial credit for every correct answer selected and every incorrect answer left unselected (known as `every decision counts`_), the learner earned 80% of the points for this problem.

 .. image:: ../../../shared/building_and_running_chapters/Images/checkbox_partial_credit.png
- :alt: Image of a checkbox choice problem with partial credit for two out of
+ :alt: A checkbox choice problem with partial credit for two out of
      three answers.
  :width: 600